– Sonic Delusion, the New Zealand-based Swiss-Kiwi is one of the original one man banders,

 make a positive difference to climate change and still have a dance and a good time.”

-Anything Goes (2019) is the newest album (to be released in May), and in keeping with
+Anything Goes (2019) is the newest album, and in keeping with

 Sonic Delusions’ style, Manella crafts his melody around lyrics that create a clever backdrop

 of very memorable songs.
 Fans following Sonic Delusion are in for a sweet ride on the new

 album, watch each single gathering momentum with their unapologetically funky,